Signatures of asymmetry: Gravitational wave memory and the parity violation

-Finally, given our focus on CBC events observable by ET and CE, we approximate the primary GW burst with a sharply peaked amplitude interms of a Dirac delta function, i.e., $h_{+/\times} = \A_{+/\times} \, \delta(\eta-\eta_0)$, where $\eta_0$ is the conformal time at the generation of primary GWs.
-Substituting this in Eqs.~\eqref{eq:Gamma+x}, converting to redshift, integrating, substituting into Eq.~\eqref{def:ICM}, utilizing the relationship between $\Gamma_{ab}$ and $\Sigma_{ab}$, and retaining only leading order terms, yields:
+Finally, to analyze ICM resulting from CBC events observable by ET/CE, we model the primary GW burst with a sharply peaked amplitude using a Dirac delta distribution: $h_{+/\times}(\eta, \mathbf{n}) = \mathcal{A}_{+/\times}(\mathbf{n}) \, \delta(\eta-\eta_0)$.
+Here, $\eta_0$ represents the conformal time of the primary GW generation, and $\mathbf{n}$ denotes the direction of propagation.
+Substituting this ansatz in Eqs.~\eqref{eq:Gamma+x}, converting to redshift, integrating, substituting into Eq.~\eqref{def:ICM}, utilizing the relationship between $\Gamma_{ab}$ and $\Sigma_{ab}$, and retaining only leading order terms, yields:

 where, ${\cal N}_{+/\times}$ corresponds to ICM for the $+/\times$ polarization mode, $h_\oplus=\A_p \, f(\vartheta,\varphi)(1+z)/(3 \, D_L\,H_0^2) $ is the GW amplitude at the earth, $D_L$ is the luminosity distance [$r=D_L/(1+z)$]~\cite{LIGOScientific:2016wyt}, $H_0$ is the Hubble constant, $E(z)$ is the dimensionless Hubble parameter~\cite{Liu:2024-H0,Croton:2013-H0}.
 For $\Lambda$CDM, $E(z)= [\Omega_m (1+z)^{3}+(1-\Omega_m)]$ and $\Omega_m$ is the matter density parameter~\cite{Kamionkowski:2022pkx}.